goFrendiAsgard/zaruba/docs/core-concepts/project/project-envs.md

 <!--endTocHeader-->

-A task might need [environment variables](../task/task-envs/README.md).
+To run a task, you might need to set some [environment variables](../task/task-envs/README.md).

-Since a project might contains several tasks, you will find that some tasks might [share some their environment variables](../task/task-envs/shared-envs.md)
+A project might contain several tasks.
+And you will find that some of those tasks might [share environment variables](../task/task-envs/shared-envs.md)

 This is where project envs come into play.